 There is something magical about a good Tawny.
 Of course it needs to be balanced and intense and interesting, but there is more than that.
 The maker of the Tawny needs to believe that they will still be in business when the wine is finally ready and they need to believe that there will be a demand for the wine.
 If they are wrong, there will be multiple years of wines all aging the cellars behind it all destined for the same fate.
 It must be a wine made by optimists!

 This Tawny, like many in Australia, is based on the Syrah grape.
 The grapes are grown here around the winery and the wine aged for 10 years in an older French oak barrel and topped once a year to replace the “Angel’s Share” from a solera that was put down in 2009.
 Consequently, it is not a true single vintage tawny, but is about 90% from 10 year old material.
-Just 1 barrel of wine is put aside for this program each year when the vintage style wine is bottled.
+Just 1 barrel of wine is put aside for this program each year when the vintage style wine is bottled and this one was made in 2006.

 Rich and concentrated, with a finish that lasts for minutes, it is best consumed after dinner by itself, or possibly with blue cheese.
 Taste this while contemplating what you were doing 10 years ago when this wine was made!